abicorios/little_server/README.md

 # little_server
-The little web server for the Windows
+The little web server for the Windows.
+Full size is 85 MB.
 # usage
 For instalation into the current dir run `install.bat`.